jamesorr/jamesorr.github.io/_posts/2018-11-23-sensitivity.markdown

 decomposition because there is a delicate balance between terms in some regions.
 Even minor imprecisions in the sensitivities of say 10% can lead to things not adding up and thus to the wrong conclusions.
-So if your deconvolution terms don't add up, the first thing to check is your sensitivities.
+So if your deconvolution terms don't add up, stop and check your sensitivities.
 Make sure that they are accurate.

 Fortunately, it is now easy to avoid approximated sensitivities.